 College staff undertake appropriate training in first aid, including asthma management.
 In consideration of students, staff and visitors who may suffer from asthma or other breathing issues, use of aerosol sprays at school, including deodorants and body sprays, is discouraged.

-Aerosol sprays must only be used for personal use in a toilet, away from other people and only a minimal amount is to be used as heavier use may also trigger smoke detectors.
+If used at all, aerosol sprays must only be for personal use in a toilet, away from other people and only a minimal amount is to be used as heavier use may also trigger smoke detectors.